tecunningham/tecunningham.github.io/_posts/2016-04-30-relative-thinking.md

 The general point is this: **There is not a stable relationship between the perceived-lightness of an object and the lightness of surrounding objects.** There isn't even an all-else-equal relationship.
 The relationship can run in either direction depending on the context.

 But that's not the last word.
 We don't have to simply memorize a list of contexts where it goes one way (contrast effect), or the other way (assimilation effect).
-Adelson (2001) shows that you can often predict when you'll observe one effect or the other: roughly, when the surrounding lightness is a positive or negative cue for illumination.
-This also explains why contrast effects predominate - because surrounding lightness is *typically* a positive cue for illumination.
+Adelson (2001) shows that you can often predict when you'll observe one effect or the other: roughly, when the surrounding lightness is a positive or negative ecological cue for illumination.
+I.e., in typical circumstances, is the surrounding lightness positively or negatively associated with illumination.
+This also explains why contrast effects predominate - because in most contexts the surrounding lightness a positive cue for illumination.

-## A LIST OF PHENOMENA

-The laboratory evidence for most of these effects is pretty *bad*.
-However the intuitive case for each of them is quite strong.

-* **Scope insensitivity.** A good comes to seem less valuable when you're thinking about bigger quantities.
-* **Common difference effects.** The difference between 51% and 52% seems less valuable than the difference between 1% and 2%.
-Likewise with $$51 and $$52 vs $$1 and $$2, and 51 and 52 days vs 1 and 2 days.
-* **Decoy Effects.** (Compromise, asymmetric dominance)
-* **Joint and Separate evaluation.**
-* **Anchoring Effects.**
-* **Contrast Effects.**
-* ...
+## DIGRESSION

-I can't continue because this reminds me of writing out this list, over and over, in my PhD.
-My train of thought would get detached and I'd end up asking myself questions like: What are you doing sitting in this office, a \\$1000-flight away from your friends and a \\$2000-flight away from your family?
-Why do you spend your weekends in this sad building, where people pass each other in the hallway staring at the carpet?
-What rock did you hit in adolescence that knocked you out of orbit, and sent you drifting into this corner of the universe?
+This reminds me of writing out this type of list, over and over, while working on my PhD.
+My train of thought would get detached and I'd end up asking myself questions like: What are you doing sitting in this office, a continent away from your friends and a different continent away from your family?
+Why do you spend your weekends in this sad building, where people stare at the carpet when they pass each other?
+What rock did you hit in adolescence that knocked you out of orbit, and sent you here?
 Are you trying to compensate for something you didn't have?
 Trying to impress your mother?
 Trying to avenge your father?
 Do these professors you work with look like the kind of man you want to be?
-When, when you talk about your work, do the people you admire glaze over, and the people who bore you become interested?
-If you're so clever why aren't you happy?
+Why, when you talk about your work, do the people you admire glaze over, and the people who bore you become interested?
 Do you think that giving your life to intellectual things makes you better than other people?
 Do you look down on people who don't think so clearly?
 What are you doing on a Friday night at the NBER eating a tuna subway sandwich and reading reddit?
 If it takes you 5 years to get straight one point about relative thinking -- one corner of one shelf in one cupboard -- then how long is it going to take to tidy up the whole house?
-Why, when an undergraduate corners you, asking earnest & boring questions, does it remind you of yourself?
+When an undergraduate corners you, asking earnest & boring questions, doesn't it remind you of yourself?

 ![desk](https://dl.dropboxusercontent.com/u/13046545/imgs/nber_desk.jpg){: .center-image }